Learn

 A Brief History

-The industry would peak in the 1920s, when 12 major factories employed 8,000 workers making 70,000 shoes per day, or about 25 million pairs annually, making Auburn the fifth-largest shoe producer in the country.
-In 1917, one factory in Auburn alone was producing 75% of the world’s supply of white canvas shoes.
-While the mills steadily declined and then closed in the 20th-century, there are a number of important and successful shoemakers still operating in and around Lewiston-Auburn today.
+The industry reached its peak in the 1920s, when 12 major factories employed 8,000 workers and produced 70,000 shoes daily—about 25 million pairs annually—making Auburn the nation’s fifth-largest shoe producer.
+In 1917, one Auburn factory alone supplied 75% of the world’s white canvas shoes.
+While textile mills steadily declined and closed during the 20th century, several successful shoemakers remain active in the Lewiston-Auburn region today.

 Production